antihax/goesi/esi/docs/AssetsApi.md

 > []PostCorporationsCorporationIdAssetsNames200Ok PostCorporationsCorporationIdAssetsNames(ctx, corporationId, itemIds, optional)
 Get coporation asset names

 Return names for a set of item ids, which you can get from corporation assets endpoint.
-Only valid for items that can customize names, like containers or ships.  ---
+Only valid for items that can customize names, like containers or ships.  ---  Requires one of the following EVE corporation role(s): Director

 ### Required Parameters